nupur412/TML_Assignment3_Robustness/README.md

 - While training on just **3 model instances** of Resnet 50, this was the best balance of robustness and accuracy we could obtain for the 12th epoch - **clean accuracy of 55.2%**
 **robustness (FGSM) - 59.2%**
 **robustness (PGD) - 33.3%**
+  The above trained model can be accessed [here](https://drive.google.com/file/d/1RJcids_b2m46dotOVKbg2yn7XIGc1pN_/view?usp=drive_link)
-- The model trained for 15th epoch also showed robustness accuracy (FGSM) of 69%, but a slightly less robustness accuracy (PGD) of 31.5% for a clean accuracy of 54.9%
+- The model trained for 15th epoch also showed robustness accuracy (FGSM) of 69%, but a slightly less robustness accuracy (PGD) of 31.5% for a clean accuracy of 54.9%.
+This trained model can be accessed [here](https://drive.google.com/file/d/117EE4u0FsG3-KF7L3JHnkeYXUv2jhIwr/view?usp=drive_link)

 ## Alternative approaches used
 ### Using TRADES technique